Rh Negative Pregnant Women and the RhoGAM Shot

 Kleihauer-Betke Test

-The Kleihauer-Betke (KB) test is a laboratory test used to quantify the amount of fetal-maternal hemorrhage (FMH) that has occurred in a pregnant woman.
-FMH is the mixing of fetal and maternal blood that can occur during pregnancy, childbirth, or after an invasive procedure, or trauma.
+• The Kleihauer-Betke (KB) test quantifies fetal-maternal hemorrhage (FMH), the mixing of fetal and maternal blood during pregnancy, childbirth, invasive procedures, or trauma.

 What is Convalescent Plasma?